sasank-desaraju/dotfiles/notes.md

 I got some real jank thing going with the tmux stows.
 Also, I don't have npm on my laptop so CoPilot is screwed.

+3/5/24:
+In order to use tmux-yank, which allows copying to OS clipboard from tmux, I need to install xsel apparently.
+That is not working.